Albanian Supercup

-The Albanian Supercup is a single match usually at the beginning of the season between the winners of the Kategoria Superiore and Albanian Cup.
+The Albanian Supercup (Superkupa e Shqipërisë) is an annually held match between the champions of the Kategoria Superiore and the Albanian Cup winners, or, if the same team won both trophies, the Cup's runners-up.

-Supercup final was not played in the occasions when the champion team won the Double.
-However, after year 2000 AFA rules changed and the final would still be played against the Cup runner-ups.
+Prior to 2000, the Supercup final was not played if the champion team had won the Double.
+However, after 2000, the Albanian Football Federation changed the rule, and the final has since been played against the Cup runners-up in such a scenario.

-There have been 29 finals played in total.
-KF Tirana are the most successful team to have won the trophy 12 times.
+There have been 30 finals played in total.
+Tirana are the most successful team, having won the trophy 12 times.